The Journey: From Spec-Kit to SpecFact

 # Enable bidirectional sync for team collaboration

-specfact sync bridge --adapter speckit --bundle <bundle-name> --repo . --bidirectional --watch
+specfact project sync bridge --adapter speckit --bundle <bundle-name> --repo . --bidirectional --watch

 3. Progressive Enforcement